Tag! Queer Shorts Festival brings thought-provoking films about queer and trans experiences to new audiences in the Pacific Northwest and beyond.

 Exhibition copies of films accepted for our special online events much be made available by electronic transfer within 14 days of notification.
 Films accepted for live screenings must arrive at the festival by two weeks before the exhibition date using Google Drive or similar cloud storage/file transfer service.
 We can accept physical media such as USB drives if necessary.
 In either case, any costs involved in getting films to the festival are the filmmakers' responsibility.

 Our venue uses a DCP projection system for live screenings, so we strongly prefer that your final exhibition copy be provided in that format.
-If you do not have a DCP version of your short (and we understand that most of you do not), you must provide a copy of your film that we can easily repackage as a DCP.
+Your DCP can be SMPTE (preferred) or INTEROP, either Flat or Scope, and should have open captions included in the package.
+If you do not have a DCP version of your short (and we understand that many of you do not) or if your DCP lacks captions, we will generate one for our screening at no cost.
+You must provide a copy of your film that we can easily repackage as a DCP.
 Films that deviate from these specifications will have to be re-timed and re-encoded on our end which may generate unacceptable artifacts and problems with visual flow, especially with text/titles:

 - Resolution should be 1920 x 1080 (higher is okay)